 The Appeals Board shall hold a preliminary meeting within 10 academic days of receipt of the student appeal to consider the merits of the appeal.
-In order to be considered by the Board, compelling new information and/or extenuating circumstances must be presented by the appealing student.
+To be considered by the Board, compelling new information and/or extenuating circumstances must be presented by the appealing student.
 If the Appeals Board does not deem it necessary to consider further the circumstances of the appeal, the chair of the Appeals Board will notify the Dean, within 20 academic days of receipt of the student's request for appeal.
-The Dean shall make the final decision and inform the student (via certified, return receipt mail or by written notice delivered in person) within 10 academic days of receipt of the Appeals Board notification.
+The Dean shall make the final decision and inform the student (via email or by written notice delivered in person) within 10 academic days of receipt of the Appeals Board notification.

-&lt;sup>2 An academic day is defined as a weekday when predoctoral dental classes and/or clinics are in session, excluding days during which final exams in the DDS program are scheduled.
+&lt;sup>1 An academic day is defined as a weekday when predoctoral dental classes and/or clinics are in session, excluding days during which final exams in the DDS program are scheduled.